tonetheman/aoc2022/readme.md

 # advent of code 2022

+# day 10
+Took me a while because I never reset the damn pixel position.

+# day 9
+so insane I could not even do anything with it.

 # day 8
 Tree heights.
 Nothing super tricky other than me not reading the problems super close.